2020 Danish mink cull: Danish experts

 Professor of immunology Jens Christian Jensenius wrote in October 2021 that there did not seem to be "doubt... that the Executive President of Statens Serum Institut professor Kåre Mølbak led the government astray leading up to the press conference on 4 November 2020", and that the results of Anders Fomsgaard's preliminary studies had been misused by Kåre Mølbak to foster the dramatic decision on 4 November, which was thus not made on grounds of evidence.

-Jensenius stated that there was widespread agreement among professionals that mink keeping on the significant scale that the industry represented in Denmark could pose a risk as a hotbed for new pandemics, but that the panicked culling was based on an alleged immediate danger associated with cluster 5 was not well founded.
-Jensenius pointed out there amog professionals was widespread agreement that mink keeping, in the considerable scale constituted by the Danish industry, could pose a risk of hotbed for new pandemics, but that the panic cull reasoned in an alleged immediate danger associated to cluster 5 was not well-founded.
+Jensenius stated that there was widespread agreement among professionals that mink farming on the large scale as practiced in Denmark could be a hotbed for new pandemics, but that the panicked culling, based on an alleged immediate danger associated with cluster 5, was not well founded.

-I his book titled Vild virus (Wild Virus) from October 2022, professor of infectious diseases Jens Lundgren described referring to the role of the cluster 5 mutations, Kåre Mølbak's risk assessment as "overdone", "painted too dark of a picture", and relied on a thin scientific foundation.
-Lundgren furthermore explained in connection with the book's publication that he did consider the government to be blamed for acting on the basis of the SSI risk assessment, which in his opinion could not be ignored when it was formulated as it was.

-The SSI repeated in a response to Lundgren's criticism had not solely relied on the concern with respect to the cluster 5 mutations, but also the rapid increase in infections in mink, the prevalent transmission of viruses from mink ti humans, where 4,000 people in Jutland at the time in question were estimated to have been infected with the variant, and the concern regarding development of resistance in vaccines among certain viruses.
+In his book titled Vild virus (Wild Virus) from October 2022, professor of infectious diseases Jens Lundgren described referring to the role of the cluster 5 mutations, Kåre Mølbak's risk assessment as "overdone", "painted too dark of a picture", and relied on a thin scientific foundation.
+Lundgren furthermore explained in connection with the book's publication that he believed that the government could not be blamed for acting on the basis of the SSI risk assessment, which in his opinion could not be ignored when it was formulated as it was.
+The SSI repeated in a response to Lundgren's criticism that the institute had not solely relied on concern with respect to the cluster 5 mutations, but also the rapid increase in infections in mink, the prevalent transmission of viruses from mink to humans, where 4,000 people in Jutland at the time in question were estimated to have been infected with the variant, and the concern regarding development of resistance in vaccines among certain viruses.

 Foreign experts

-On November 10, 2020, World Health Organization epidemiologist Margaret Harris stated that "We consider the global risk associated with the new mink-related variant to be very low.
+On 10 November 2020, World Health Organisation epidemiologist Margaret Harris stated that "We consider the global risk associated with the new mink-related variant to be very low.
 Definitely".
 The next day, Anthony Fauci, at the time lead member of the White House Coronavirus Task Force in the United States, explained that he too found no reason to believe the mink infection to threaten a future vaccine.